Hong Kong Cup

 The Hong Kong Cup headlines the Hong Kong International Races, which is billed as the biggest racing event in Asia and one of the richest races in the world.

-Race Type: Group 1
+• Race Type: Group 1

-Distance: 2000 metres
+• Distance: 2000 metres

-Track: Sha Tin Racecourse
+• Track: Sha Tin Racecourse

 Sponsored by Cathay Pacific, the Hong Kong Cup is a Group One race for three-year-olds and older.
-It is run in mid-December and contested over 2000 meters on Sha Tin Racecourse’s turf track.
+It is run in mid-December and contested over 2000 metres on Sha Tin Racecourse’s turf track.
 The Hong Kong Cup’s purse is HK$20,000,000 (approximately US$2,600,000).

-Other Group One races held during the International Race Day are the Hong Kong Mile, 1600 meters; the Hong Kong Vase, 2400 meters; and the Hong Kong Sprint, 1200 meters.
+Other Group One races held during the International Race Day are the Hong Kong Mile, 1600 metres; the Hong Kong Vase, 2400 metres; and the Hong Kong Sprint, 1200 metres.
 The total purse for all four races is HK$62,000,000 (US$7,980,000).

 Previous winners of the Hong Kong Cup:

-Vengeance of Rain, with Anthony Delpech up and trained by David Ferraris, won the 2005 cup.
-The four-year-old toured the 2000 meters in 2.04.5.
-Other recent winners include: Alexander Goldrun, 2004; Falbrav, 2003; Precision, 2002; Agnes Digital, 2001; Fantastic Light, 2000; Jim and Tonic, 1999; Midnight Bet, 1998; Val’s Prince, 1997; First Island, 1996; and Fujiyama Kenzan, the oldest winner at seven, 1995.
+Designs On Rome, with Joao Moreira up and trained by John Moore, won the 2014 cup.
+The five-year-old toured the 2000 metres in 2.01.96.
+Other recent winners include: Akeed Mofeed in 2013, California Memory in 2012, Alexander Goldrun, 2004; Falbrav, 2003; Precision, 2002; Agnes Digital, 2001; Fantastic Light, 2000; Jim and Tonic, 1999; Midnight Bet, 1998; Val’s Prince, 1997; First Island, 1996; and Fujiyama Kenzan, the oldest winner at seven, 1995.

 Year Winner Second Third

-2011 California Memory Irion Zazou
+2011 California Memory Irian Zazou

 2010 Snow Fairy Irian Packing Winner